LiliyaSm/rsschool-nodejs-task-graphql/README.md

    Get gql requests examples:

-   **!NB! id are provided as an example, real id numbers should be taken from the database!**
+   **!NB! ids numbers are provided as an example, real id numbers should be taken from the database!**

    2.1.
 Get users, profiles, posts, memberTypes - 4 operations in one query.